klwarde/klwarde.github.io/about.markdown

 Beyond documentation, I’m a lifelong learner who enjoys delving into new technologies, exploring creative projects, and finding innovative ways to communicate.
 I hope this portfolio showcases not just what I do, but the passion and curiosity that fuel my work.

-Samples of my work to come soon.
-In the meantime, check out my creative website for <a href = "https://www.quillshadow.com/infographics/mitochondria-sketchnote"> infographic and sketch note projects</a> that demonstrate my visual communication skills, passion for learning and knowledge sharing, and goal of making complex information accessible and engaging to myself and others.